SimonMTaye/pongc/NOTES.md

 - [ ] Make program not scale aware.
 In other, define fixed ways of drawing stuff and have them do scaling.
 Do not include scaling logic to other components of the game
 ## Others
 - Include more debuging lines and print them on scaling, end and stuff
+- DO NOT USE MACRO RETURN VALUES
+- Isolate funky coordinate maths to as little functions and reuse instead.
+Very buggy